Image of queen grieving alone prompts calls for Britain to revise covid funeral restrictions

 The video went viral and sparked widespread outrage.
 Bicknell said his mother was “lost,” adding: “When I saw my mum break as she did, it just took over that I had to comfort her and put my arm around her.”
 The venue later admitted it should have taken “a more considered approach” when dealing with the situation.

-Speaking out on Monday, Bicknell said that “a lot had changed” in the country since that moment — Britain’s vaccine rollout has been largely successful, with recent government figures indicating that more than 32 million people across the country have received their first dose of the vaccine.
+Speaking out on Monday, Bicknell said “a lot had changed” in the country since that moment — Britain’s vaccine rollout has been largely successful, with recent government figures indicating more than 32 million people across the country have received their first dose of the vaccine.
 Daily death tolls are at their lowest point since September, and testing is widely available to people of all ages.

 “Why can’t we change the rules?”
 Bicknell asked, adding that while he understood he had broken the rules at the time, the country’s handling of the health crisis had improved hugely since the time of his stepfather’s passing.

 The controversy comes as crowds returned to London’s Wembley Stadium Sunday to watch a soccer match between Leicester and Southampton.
-A scaled-back audience of 4,000 people wearing face masks watched live in the stands after presenting officials with a negative coronavirus test result on entry.
-The stadium holds up to 90,000 people.
+A scaled-back crowd of 4,000 people wearing face masks watched live in the stands after presenting officials with negative coronavirus test results on entry.
+The stadium holds up to 90,000.

-Earlier this month, the government announced a pilot event scheme that it hopes will pave the way for large audiences to return to sporting events and outdoor concerts this summer.
+Earlier this month, the government announced a pilot event plan that it hopes will pave the way for large audiences to return to sporting events and outdoor concerts this summer.

 “The return of spectators to music gigs & sporting events is a moment we are all looking forward to,” Health Secretary Matt Hancock said Monday.
 “These pilots will inform our approach to ensuring future big events can take place safely.”

-British media reported Monday that an estimated 2.7 million people had returned to the nation’s pubs over the weekend, while the total spent in non-essential shops, restaurants and other newly opened establishment tallied up to 3 million pounds. ($4.1 million).
+British media reported Monday that about 2.7 million people had returned to the nation’s pubs over the weekend, while the total spent in nonessential shops, restaurants and other newly opened establishment tallied up to 3 million pounds. ($4.1 million).

 Read more: